kenlasko/k8s/mariadb/README.md

 ```

 # Setup Replication
-The [database-sync.sh](/mariadb/scripts/database-sync.sh) script automates the backup, restore and sync config for all Kubernetes-based MariaDB deployments.
+The [database-sync.sh](/mariadb/scripts/database-sync.sh) script automates the backup, restore and sync config for all MariaDB deployments.
 If it does not work, the manual steps are in the following sections.
 Simply run:
 ```
 ./k3s/mariadb/scripts/database-sync.sh
 ```